 Hypoglycaemia, due to CHI, is a relatively rare but potentially serious condition occurring soon after birth.
-The estimated incidence of CHI is one in every 40,000 to 50,000.
+The estimated incidence of CHI is one in every 40,000.
 It is much more common in communities where marriage between blood relatives occurs, possibly as frequently as one in every 2500 children.